CarlosLunaMota/PseudoSort/README.md

 # PseudoSorting algorithms

 A **pseudosorting algorithm** takes a sequence and returns a permutation of that sequence that is _more sorted_ than the previous one.
-The precise definition of _more sorted_ it is not important as long as we guarantee that repeated aplications of the same pseudosorting algorithm will eventually sort the sequence and that applying a pseudosorting algorithm to a sorted sequence will leave it sorted.
+The precise definition of _more sorted_ it is not important as long as we guarantee that:

+1. Repeated aplications of the same pseudosorting algorithm will eventually sort the sequence.
+2. Applying a pseudosorting algorithm to a sorted sequence will leave it sorted.

 It is also necessary to impose that each application of a pseudosorting algorithm requires (strictly) less than N·log(N) steps to avoid including all sorting algorithms into the pseudosorting category.